-3.10 We live in a society in which knowledge, skills and access to information are becoming increasingly important to people's lives, economically, socially and as citizens.
+- 3.10 We live in a society in which knowledge, skills and access to information are becoming increasingly important to people's lives, economically, socially and as citizens.
 The internet has transformed every aspect of public, private and work life.
-Using e-Services can improve people's lives, whether through cutting household bills, finding a job, carrying out transactions online or maintaining contact with distant family and friends.
-However many people still lack the basic digital skills and capabilities to realise the benefits of the digital environment.
-Digital and information literacy are of central importance in enabling people to learn, participate, improve their economic position and communicate with others.

-- 3.11 Investing in skills and employability is a vital part of economic success, helping people to enter employment or improve their skills, thereby delivering greater social inclusion.
+Using e-Services can improve people's lives, whether through cutting household bills, finding a job, providing access to government services (many of which are accessed online), carrying out online transactions generally or maintaining contact with distant family and friends.
+However, many people still lack the basic digital skills and capabilities to realise the benefits of the digital environment.
+Digital and information literacy are of central importance in enabling people to learn, participate, improve their economic position and communicate with others. - 3.11 Investing in skills and employability is a vital part of economic success, helping people to enter employment or improve their skills, thereby delivering greater social inclusion.
 Public libraries provide a learning network that runs parallel with formal education but also extends far beyond it.
-They complement and reinforce formal learning, providing a supportive and unthreatening environment where people from all backgrounds, including those with poor experiences of formal education and few, if any qualifications, can receive encouragement, advice and support to get back on the ladder of learning. - 3.12 We will promote economic wellbeing by: - supporting digital inclusion through the provision of programmes, IT equipment and connectivity - providing access to a range of information sources and opportunities to enhance information literacy skills - offering services and creating opportunities that improve the life skills of children, young people, adults and families to assist them to achieve their creative and learning potential and - providing supported access to programmes and services that develop people's financial capability and enhance their employability.
+They complement and reinforce formal learning, providing a supportive and unthreatening environment where people from all backgrounds, including those with poor experiences of formal education and few, if any qualifications, can receive encouragement, advice and support to get back on the ladder of learning. - 3.12 We will promote economic wellbeing by: - supporting digital inclusion through the provision of programmes, IT equipment and connectivity - providing access to a range of information sources and opportunities to enhance information literacy skills - offering services and creating opportunities that improve the life skills of children, young people, adults and families to assist them to achieve their creative and learning potential and providing supported access to programmes and services that develop people's financial capability and enhance their employability.